jsguides

 WebGL (Web Graphics Library) is a JavaScript API that lets you render 2D and 3D graphics directly in the browser, backed by the GPU.
+Learning WebGL basics means understanding how shaders, buffers, and the GPU pipeline work together.
 It exposes OpenGL ES functionality through the HTML Canvas element, without requiring any plugins.
 Every major browser supports it.

-Unlike the Canvas 2D API, WebGL gives you programmable rendering — you write two small programs called shaders that run on the GPU.
-That means actual control over how pixels get drawn, but also more upfront boilerplate before you see your first triangle.
+Unlike the Canvas 2D API, WebGL gives you programmable rendering.
+You write two small programs called shaders that run on the GPU, giving you actual control over how pixels get drawn.
+That power comes with more upfront boilerplate before you see your first triangle.

 Start with a <canvas> element and call getContext("webgl"):